-So there's a possible world full of lion-tailored tools where the lions are beating our asses all day?
+So there's a possible world full of lion-tailored tools where the lions are making our lives miserable all day?

-> So there's a possible world full of lion-tailored tools where the lions are beating our asses all day?
+> So there's a possible world full of lion-tailored tools where the lions are making our lives miserable all day?

 Yes.
 If not for lions, it’s at least possible for chimps or elephants.